 - a problem and a challenge (how to eradicate an invasive species? how to provide clean water after a natural disaster?)

-- something puzzling (is there life on other planets? or why is Earth the only planet with life? why aren’t earthquakes common here? why do we get so much snow?),
+- something puzzling (the search for a habitable planet, which might lead to questions like: is there life on other planets? or why is Earth the only planet with life?; a map of earthquakes to get to: why aren’t earthquakes common here?; a graph of snowfall, leading to: why do we get so much snow?),

-- or something students may be curious about (how do we know what Earth was like millions of years ago? how do we know what’s inside of Earth? why do I have blue eyes but my parents don’t? why does a giraffe have a long neck?)
+- or something students may be curious about (a description of Earth in the past and a challenge: how do we know what Earth was like millions of years ago?; a discussion of “digging to China” to lead to: how do we know what’s inside of Earth?; surveys: why do I have blue eyes but my parents don’t?; or images: why does a giraffe have a long neck?)

 - demos (Newton’s Cradle and the transfer of energy; using elements to change the color of a flame; changing the color of flowers; osmosis demo)